Desunovu/ariadne-react-store/README.md

 ### Running the Application in Manual Mode

 1. Option 1: Deploy the `postgres` and `minio` services using `docker-compose --profile dev up -d`.

-   **Note:** If you choose this option, proceed to Step 3.

-2. Option 2: Deploy and configure `postgres` and `minio` services independently.
-Update the `.env` file with the necessary connection details.
+Option 2: Deploy and configure `postgres` and `minio` services independently.

-3. Install the dependencies: `pip install -r requirements.txt`.
+2. Install the dependencies: `pip install -r requirements.txt`.
-4. Set the `FLASK_APP` environment variable to the main package name `core`.
+3. Set the `FLASK_APP` environment variable to the main package name `core`.
-5. Upgrade the database: `flask db upgrade`
-6. Run the application: `flask run`.
+4. Run the application: `flask run`.

 ## GraphQL API